This chapter describes how to change the basic functionality of Oracle WebCenter Content Server.

 Content Server has a number of features that you can set up to change features systemwide according to your needs.
 For example, you can use the following administration tools within Content Server to customize your content management system settings:

 In addition to changing system setting with these tools, you can change other settings in different ways to meet the needs of your site:

-The Admin Server is a collection of web pages that you can use to configure systemwide settings for Oracle WebCenter Content Server.
-To access these web pages, choose Admin Server from the Administration tray in the portal navigation bar, which displays the Admin Server main page.
-From this page, you can check the status of each server that is running, and you can check console output.
+Content Server provides a collection of web pages that you can use to configure systemwide settings for Content Server.
+To access one of these web pages, choose Admin Server from the Administration tray or menu, and then choose one these menu options:

 The System Properties administration application is used to configure systemwide Oracle WebCenter Content settings for content security, Internet settings, localization, and other types of settings.
 In the System Properties application, you can set these options:

 The application server is the primary tool for setting system properties for Oracle WebCenter Content; however, for some purposes you must use the System Properties application.
 You do not need administrative-level permissions to set these options; just access to the directory where the instance is installed.

 For more information about changing system settings through the System Properties application, see Running Administration Applications in Standalone Mode in Oracle Fusion Middleware Administering Oracle WebCenter Content.